Introduction

 • Accounts and Assets:

-• Helps you track and manage your multicloud accounts and resources effectively.
+• Helps you to track and manage your multicloud accounts and resources effectively.
 You can launch the Multicloud Defense Controller from here.

 • Click +Add Account to add a new account.